RJVB/afsctool/README.md

 Version 1.7.1 introduces compression support for LZFSE when the LZFSE library is available (through the OS or from https://github.com/lzfse/lzfse).

+Version 1.7.2 drops the dependency on my LZVN repo, replacing it with the LZFSE reference implementation also used for LZFSE support.
+It turns out that this library also has a pure C implementation of LZVN compression, making it compatible with Apple's new CPU architecture.
+To ease the transition, github:lzfse/lzfse is included as a git submodule and linked statically.

 ### Installation

 afsctool depends on zlib (v1.2.8 or newer) and Google's sparsehash library and on CMake